 2) Click Playback devices.

 3) In the Playback tab, select Digital Output Device or HDMI option.
 Click Set Default and click OK.
 Then the HDMI sound output will be set as default.

 If you do not see the Digital Output Device or HDMI option in the Playback tab, right click on the blank place, then click Show disconnected devices and Show disabled devices on the context menu.
 Then set it as default device.

-Your hdmi no sound problem can be caused by driver issues.
+Your hdmi no sound problem can be caused by corrupt or missing audio driver issues.
 To fix the problem, you can try to update the sound driver.

 There are two ways you can get the right drivers for your sound card: manually or automatically.

 Manual driver update – You can update your sound drivers manually by going to the manufacturer’s website for your sound card, and searching for the most recent correct sound driver.
 Be sure to choose only drivers that are compatible with your variant of Windows 10.

 Automatic driver update – If you don’t have the time, patience or computer skills to update your audio drivers manually, you can, instead, do it automatically with Driver Easy.
 Driver Easy will automatically recognize your system and find the correct drivers for your sound card, and your variant of Windows 10, and it will download and install them correctly: